wetryingtodorock/getblock-docs/en/rpc-service/dgb/json-rpc/dgb_getchaintxstats.md

 ---
-title: dgb:getchaintxstats \[POST\]
+title: dgb:getchaintxstats - DigiByte
-description: Compute statistics about the total number and rate of transactions inthe chain.
+description: Example code for the dgb:getchaintxstats json-rpc method. Сomplete guide on how to use dgb:getchaintxstats json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters